parmarparas04/konnect_demo/README.md

 # Konnect demo

 This Flutter application follows the Clean Architecture principles and utilizes the Bloc pattern for state management.
-T
 ## Architecture Overview

 The project follows the Clean Architecture principles, separating the app into different layers: